adus/portal-documentation/_documents/highwaymetadata.md

 ---
 title: "Highway Metadata"
 ---
 The _highwaymetadata_ end point returns highway data for each highway in the network, sorted by station number.
-Data is passed in JSON by default, if no format parameter is passed.
+Data is returned in JSON by default, if no format parameter is passed.

 ## Parameters